skariuki98/Computer-System-Design-Verilog/README.md

 * Finite State Machine - Vending Machine
 * Finite State Machine - GCD calculator with Datapath
 * UART (RS232) Serial Message Transmission with Picoblaze Assembly

+## How to Build Project
+1. Clone the repository to a local directory of your choice
+2. Open the Xilinx ISE Project file
+3. A window may pop up asking you to select the location of specific files.
+All you need to do is select the file in the directory you just cloned to.
+If you do not get this window skip this step.
+4. On the left side of your screen you will see a toolbar with options.

+* *Design* tab shows the file hierarchy (most important for proper flow of the project).
+Within this tab you can choose simulation mode to simulate your project results using a testbench or the Implementation mode to implement the results on the board.
+* *Processes* tab shows the running processes for both simulation and implementation
+* You can also see a list of all your files and libraries in the *files* and *libraries* tab respectfully

+For more information on the Xilinx ISE Design Suite software, please visit https://www.xilinx.com

 ## 1. BCD Counter
 ### Objective